 How else can I get BV?

-While many women will develop BV as a result of having vaginal sex, you can also get Bacterial Vaginosis in other ways.
+While many women will develop BV or vaginal symptoms as a result of having vaginal sex, there are several additional factors that can increase your chance of getting Bacterial Vaginosis.

 • Douching: Douching can disrupt the natural balance of bacteria in the vagina, leading to Bacterial Vaginosis.
 It is generally recommended to avoid douching to maintain vaginal health.